2018 Troy Trojans football team

 The 2018 Troy Trojans football team represented Troy University in the 2018 NCAA Division I FBS football season.
 The Trojans played their home games at Veterans Memorial Stadium in Troy, Alabama, and competed in the East Division of the Sun Belt Conference.
 They were led by fourth-year head coach Neal Brown.
 They finished the season 10–3, 7–1 in Sun Belt play to finish in a tie for the East Division championship with Appalachian State.
 Due to their head-to-head loss to Appalachian State, they did not represent the East Division in the Sun Belt Championship Game.
 They were invited to the Dollar General Bowl where they defeated Buffalo.

-Previous season

-The Trojans finished the 2017 season 11–2, 7–1 in Sun Belt play to finish in a tie for the Sun Belt championship.
-They received an invitation to the New Orleans Bowl where they defeated North Texas.
+Head coach Neal Brown left at the conclusion of the season to become the head coach at West Virginia.
+On January 10, 2019, the school hired Kansas coordinator Chip Lindsey as head coach.